Relational Encounters between the Arts and Climate Research

 Fridays for Future, climate crisis, net zero – the debate about climate change and ecological sustainability has moved to the center of society.
 The question is what options for action exist and what conditions must be in place for a societal transformation toward greater sustainability to be possible.
-When it comes to communicating environmental knowledge, climate researchers seek exchange with artists or adapt artistic processes in the course of a creative (re-)turn (Hawkins 2020, Marsten & deLeeuw 2013, Crang 2010).
-At the same time, artistic practice is turning to ecological themes.
-At the same time, it is debated to what extent the arts can actually generate sustainable ecological effects by fueling a thematic debate without, however, questioning structures and logics of production in the sense of a critical practice.
+Climate researchers seek exchange with artists or adapt artistic processes in the course of a creative (re-)turn (Hawkins 2020, Marsten & deLeeuw 2013, Crang 2010), while artistic practice is turning to ecological themes.
+However, it is debated to what extent the arts can actually generate sustainable ecological effects by fueling a thematic debate without questioning structures and logics of production in the sense of a critical practice.
 More and more initiatives and funding bodies are also trying to bring artists together with climate researchers.
 Little is known about what new processes of knowledge generation are produced by these experimental arrangements.

-This practice-based research project at the Institute for Practices and Theories of the Arts at the Bern University of the Arts (BFH) in cooperation with the mLAB at the Institute of Geography at the University of Bern investigates how the interplay of expertise from artistic research, geography and critical sustainability research and climatology can be made fruitful for the climate debate.
-It connects current discourses of Artistic Research, Ecological Arts and critical sustainability research in Geography, which have so far only been considered in isolation.
-What methodological approaches can be developed in the transdisciplinary collaborations to make climate change tangible as a hyperobject (Morton 2013) and to drive cultural change?
-The aim of the planned project is to first conduct a systematic investigation of the diverse approaches, institutional framings, and target groups of climate art projects in Switzerland.
-By climate art projects we mean collaborations between artists and scientists dealing with climate change and ecological sustainability.
-The results will be tested, researched and further developed in the EcoArtLab as an artistic-scientific experiment in collaboration with the actors.
-The project is funded by the Swiss National Scienc Foundation (SNSF).
+This practice-based research project at the Institute for Practices and Theories of the Arts at the Bern Academy of the Arts HKB investigates in cooperation with the mLAB at the Institute of Geography of the University of Bern how the interplay of expertise from artistic research, geography and critical sustainability research can be made fruitful for the climate debate.
+The main focus is on climate art projects that involve collaborative approaches between artists and scientists.
+What methodologies can be developed in the transdisciplinary collaborations to make climate change tangible as a hyperobject (Morton 2013) and to drive cultural change?
+The project is funded by the Swiss National Science Foundation (SNSF).

 Subproject 1: The Future Institution: Institutional Frameworks of Climate-Art Collaborations